J. Alexander (model)

-Alexander Jenkins (born April 12, 1958), known as J. Alexander or Miss J, is an American reality television personality and runway coach best known for his work on America's Next Top Model.
+Alexander Jenkins (born April 12, 1958), known as J. Alexander or Miss J, is an American model, reality television personality, and runway coach best known for his work on America's Next Top Model.

+In 2026, he appeared in the Netflix documentary, Reality Check: Inside America's Next Top Model.

 Early life

-Alexander was born in the South Bronx, New York City to Julius and Mary Jenkins and cites his mother as the first person to introduce him to fashion.
+Alexander was born in the South Bronx, New York City, the sixth of nine children of Julius and Mary Jenkins.
+He cites his mother as the first person to introduce him to fashion.
+His first job was as a paper boy, delivering the New York Times, to earn money for clothing.

-As a teenager, he turned to modeling when he met the president of Elite Model Management, Monique Pillard.
-Pillard was so impressed with his look that she signed him to her agency, and he walked for designer Jean Paul Gaultier in New York City.
-Alexander is gay.
+As a teenager, he turned to modeling after meeting Monique Pillard, the president of Elite Model Management.
+Pillard was so impressed with his look that she signed him to her agency and sent him to Tokyo, where he modeled for three years.
+Alexander later settled in Paris and would go on to work for designer Jean Paul Gaultier in New York City.

-Alexander met Tyra Banks backstage at a runway show, and he began to give Banks walking lessons.
-Banks coined Alexander's title "Queen of the Catwalk".

 Career

+Runway coach

-Alexander's career as a runway coach began accidentally; he would coach models backstage and eventually became recognized for his skills as a coach.
+Alexander's coaching career began with helping models backstage; he eventually became recognized for his skills.
 He has been coaching and casting since 1991.
 He rose to prominence in this field when he coached supermodel Naomi Campbell and model Kimora Lee Simmons.
-He has also worked with models Nadja Auermann, Claudia Mason and Julia Stegner.
+He has also worked with models Nadja Auermann, Meghan Douglas, Susan Holmes, Claudia Mason, Karen Mulder, Tatjana Patitz, and Julia Stegner.
+Alexander met Tyra Banks backstage at a runway show when she was 16, and he began to give Banks walking lessons.
+Banks coined the title "Queen of the Catwalk" for Alexander.

-After a modeling stint in Tokyo, he eventually decided to settle in Paris and since 1991, has helped with casting and coaching models for well-known designers such as Hervé Léger, Lars Nilsson, Bill Blass, Valentino, John Galliano, Chanel, Alexander McQueen, and Nina Ricci.
+Since 1991, he has helped cast and coach models for designers such as Hervé Léger, Lars Nilsson, Bill Blass, Valentino, John Galliano, Chanel, Alexander McQueen, and Nina Ricci.

-In 1993 he gave an interview on the premier episode of the British television show Eurotrash, talking about his career in as a teacher of runway models in Milan and his life.
+In 1993, he gave an interview on the premiere episode of the British television show Eurotrash, discussing his career as a teacher of runway models in Milan and his life.

-Alexander travels globally for charity events and modeling competitions.
-His expertise is frequently sought after by journalists.